Research Candidates' Projects

 His main research interests are:

-Thesis: Gender Politics and the adoption of work-family policies in Latin America
+Thesis: Gender, Politics, and the adoption of work-family policies in the Global South

-Diana has a BA and licentiate degree in Political Science from the University of Costa Rica and a MA in Development and Governance from Duisburg-Essen University in Germany.
-Currently, her PhD project: “Gender Politics and the adoption of work-family policies in Latin America”, she is analysing the social and political factors that explain the adoption of work-family policies in the global South.
+Diana has a BA degree in Political Science from the University of Costa Rica (UCR) and a MA in Development and Governance from Duisburg-Essen University (UDE) in Germany.
+In her PhD project – ‘Gender, Politics, and the adoption of work-family policies in the Global South’ – she is analysing the social and political factors that explain the adoption of care policies in developing countries.

 Thesis: International Refugee Law in Southeast Asia